jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 how to install tree on mac OS
 #################################################################################

-first install brew_ (The Missing Package Manager for macOS), if you do not have it already
+first install brew_ (The Missing Package Manager for MacOS), if you do not have it already

 .. code-block:: shell
   :emphasize-lines: 1